Vonage/vonage-cli/README.md

 ### Automatic updates

 Version 3 will periodically check for new updates and inform you when to upgrade.
-This will ensure that you are calling the Voange APIs correctly and that the tool is bug-free for you.
+This will ensure that you are calling the Vonage APIs correctly and that the tool is bug-free for you.

 ## Installation